clojure-emacs/clojure-ts-mode/README.md

 in your `$PATH` (or Emacs's `exec-path`), for `clojure-ts-mode` to be able to install the required TreeSitter grammars automatically.

+> [!TIP]
+>
+> As the TreeSitter support in Emacs is still fairly new and under active development itself, for optimal
+> results you should use the latest stable Emacs release or even the development version of Emacs.
+> See the "Caveats" section for more on the subject.

 ### Install clojure-ts-mode

 > [!NOTE]